 It would be fitting if the new hotel were to use the building’s original name: The Hacienda Park Hotel has a nice ring to it.

-The historic Hacienda Park Hotel sounds even better.
+Hacienda Park Hotel sounds even better.

 Next Monday: Fact or fantasy: Was the Piazza del Sol once a giant bordello?
 Hacienda Park and the Origins of the Sunset Strip, Part 5, “Coronet Apartments: Villa of Vice?”